andriichyzh/node-httptest/README.md

 ### .expectJSON()

-Check type of response and if it correct - parse JSON to JavaScript object.
-This will in `res` parameter in `.end(fn)`.
+Checks the type of the response data.
+Method also parse JSON and return JavaScript object as `res` on `.end(callback)`.

 ```js
 httptest('http://localhost:3000/')